mike-wester/angular-atm/README.md

 This is me nitpicking:

-Lots of redundant files/code
+~~Lots of redundant files/code~~

-If your component ngOnInit is empty why not remove it.

-If your component .scss file is empty why not remove it

-Typos stick out.
-If you can see if you can set it up with the IDE you are using (if you are using an IDE)
+~~Typos stick out.
+If you can see if you can set it up with the IDE you are using (if you are using an IDE)~~

 I assume this is just from lack of knowledge but you can utilize Angular's Reactive form functionality for a lot cleaner code.
 As an example in your user-deposit.component.ts you have a reset() function where you set each formControl value to 0.
 Setting the value doesn't reset the formControl state (this might be intentional), but you could clean it up by using formControl.reset(0) instead.
 Or better still go up one level and do it on the formGroup.
 So it would become: this.depositForm.reset({ amountHundred: 0, amountFifty: 0, amountTwenty: 0, amountTen: 0, amountFive: 0, amountTwo: 0, amountOne: 0 });

-You might want to change the page not found error/message.
-Someone without a sense of humor might take it personally :)
+~~You might want to change the page not found error/message.
+Someone without a sense of humor might take it personally :)~~

 Put your dummy user accounts in a JSON file.